I know, I know. It’s not even Chinese New Year and here I am, writing an article about income tax.

 1. Saving for retirement: CPF Top Ups + Supplementary Retirement Scheme

 The easiest and best known way to reduce your taxes is to top up all the retirement accounts.
-For every $1 that you put in these accounts in YA2019, you get $1 deducted from your chargeable income:
+For every $1 that you put in these accounts, you get $1 deducted from your chargeable income.
+However, if you’re looking to reduce your taxable income for YA2022, it’s too late.
+Any CPF top ups should have been done by 31 Dec 2021 last year.

 |Tax reliefs||Maximum amount|